vhermecz/python-disksorted/README.rst

 Sortin' gigz

+Like the built-in sorted, just without the memory limitations.

 Most data processing operations can be performed sequentially, keeping only a subset of the whole dataset in memory.
 When this is not the case, sorting the dataset can make such a sequential operation possible.
 However, sorting a large set of data, while it is not hard, goes beyond the complexity that is convenient to be delt with, during solving a problem.
 Most of the times, you can import data into python with the right sorting, and you should certainly do that.
 But sometimes, this is not possible.
-For those cases, now we have this library.
+For those cases, now you have this library.

 Requirements
 ------------
 * Make sure, the contents of your iterator are serializable
 * pip install python-disksorted
-* Change **sorted** to **disksorted** in your code.
+* Change **sorted** to **disksorted** in your code
 * Profit

 Notes